0

 By the strictest definition, only a handful of true nootropics exist.
 But as science has learned more about the brain and identified more brain-beneficial supplements since the 1960s, the original definition has expanded dramatically.

-Now, if a supplement helps boost brain function in any way, it may be considered as a "nootropic."
-This amounts to a long list of nootropic supplements over 80, in fact – that have been linked to better brain health and cognitive function in some way.
-As the list of nootropics has grown, so has appreciation for a healthy brain's capacity to improve all aspects of life in all types of people.
+Modern Definition of Nootropics: Today, if a supplement helps boost brain function in any way, it may be considered as a "nootropic."
+This amounts to a long list of nootropic supplements – over 80, in fact – that have been linked to better brain health and cognitive function in some way.

 What Are Nootropics Used For?